AUTHOR: Shelton Tucker; Vetted and edited by Cheri Todd Molter and Kobe M. Brown

-Genealogy: My sister Dee, the genealogist of the family, told me that a respected historian in Greenville, NC said that my 2g grandfather, Reverend Austin Flood, was like the MLK of his day.
-Every since that time, we incessantly started researching exactly who he was.
+My sister, Dee, the genealogist of the family, told me that a respected historian in Greenville, N.C. said that my great-great-grandfather, Reverend Austin Flood, was the MLK of his day.
+Ever since that time, we have been researching exactly who he was.

-We knew he pastored and/or started a lot of churches in Greenville namely Sycamore Hill, Phillippi and St. Paul Missionary Baptist Churches.
-When he died in 1893, his death was mentioned in the white newspaper as a “well known colored man” (which was a rare occurrence in those days).
-If you research the marriage records during the Reconstruction period in Pitt County you will often find his name as the officiating preacher.
-I also found an article where he and my 4g grandfather John Tucker presided over a local Pitt County Republican Convention in 1876.
+We knew he was a pastor and that he had started several churches in Greenville, namely Sycamore Hill, Phillippi, and St. Paul Missionary Baptist Churches.
+When he died in 1893, his death was mentioned in the white newspaper as a “well known colored man,” which didn’t occur all that often back then.
+If you research the Pitt County marriage records during the Reconstruction period, you will often find his name listed as the officiating preacher.
+I also found an article in which he and my great-great-great-great-grandfather, John Tucker, presided over a local Pitt County Republican Convention in 1876.

-After times of just speaking his name and asking granddaddy Flood to reveal more about himself he did in drips and drops of information: 1) Author Sam Barber finding records about Austin Flood’s involvement with Sycamore Hill; 2) the connection with a local cousin; and 3) finally a connection through social media contacted me about the 150th Anniversary of Phillippi Missionary Baptist Church in Simpson, NC he founded.
+While trying to find more information about this ancestor–after times of just speaking his name, asking Granddaddy Flood to reveal more about himself–some discoveries were made: 1) Author Sam Barber found records about Austin Flood’s involvement with Sycamore Hill.
+2) A connection was made with a local cousin.
+3) A person contacted me through social media in regard to the 150th Anniversary of Phillippi Missionary Baptist Church in Simpson, N.C., which Rev. Flood founded.

-Yesterday, Austin Flood captured my mindspace and directed me towards a treasure trove of info that gave me great insights as to what he was about and what others thought about him.
-Attached [are snips of] articles that exemplify his strength of character especially in a time when a proud black man was a victim of the law.
+Yesterday, I uncovered a treasure trove of information that offer great insights into what Rev. Austin Flood was about and what others thought about him.
+Attached are snippets of articles that mention him.
+Their contents exemplify his strength of character, especially during a time when a proud black man was often a victim of the law.